accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

     * __Cold restart__ is a typical issue that if a cache node restarted, it cannot serve requests well until filled up again.
 This can easily introduce a churn during batch upgrade, overload the system, kill more nodes, and bring a cascaded failure.
 AWS Redshift introduced [Warmpools](https://assets.amazon.science/93/e0/a347021a4c6fbbccd5a056580d00/sigmod22-redshift-reinvented.pdf) to provision pre-warmed cache nodes.

   * __Scalability__.
-The fundamental way to concur a scale problem is to __divide and concur__.
+The fundamental way to concur a scale problem is to __divide and conquer__.
 With the fast growth of modern hardware, being efficient in __Scale-up__ is also necessary, e.g. to work with __manycore__ CPU with efficiency concurrency, to handle large memory with NUMA, to respond fast with RDMA networking, PMEM, NVM SSD. __Scaleout__ is the classic cloud storage solution, with infinite scale (in theory), but every step in the distributed consistency and communication charges your COGS.

     * __Partitioning__ & __Replication__.
 Partitioning scales out the performance for the overall data space, while Replication scales out the performance for a specific data unit.
 They can work at different and non-symmetric fine-grain levels.
 Caching can also be seen as a case of replication, which leverage more expensive hardware to increase performance within space/temporal locality.